miso-lims/walkthroughs/_includes/samples-bulk-qc.md

 1. Select the samples you wish to edit:
-  * If you are continuing from the end of section {{ section }} do not navigate away from the page.
+  * If you are continuing from the end of section {{ include.section }} do not navigate away from the page.
 At the top left of the table after saving samples, click the _Add QCs_ button.
 Continue to step 2.
 Otherwise, select samples using the following:
   1. On the _Samples_ page, enter your project name in the search box.
   1. Check the boxes for the samples that you created in section 3.2.
   1. Click _Add QCs_ at the top left of the table.